anlin00007/OnTAD/README.md

 ```
 OnTAD <Hi-C matrix> [-penalty <float>] [-maxsz <int>] [-minsz <int>] [-o output_file]
 ```
-<Hi-C matrix> the n*n Hi-C contact matrix.
-Both raw and normalized matrix are acceptable
+\<Hi-C matrix\> the n*n Hi-C contact matrix.
+Both raw and normalized matrix are acceptable.

--penalty <float> The penalty applied in scoring function to select positive TADs.
+-penalty \<float\> The penalty applied in scoring function to select positive TADs.
 Higher penalty score will result in fewer TADs.

--maxsz <int> The maximum size of TADs can be called.
+-maxsz \<int\> The maximum size of TADs can be called.
 The size is determined by number of bins covered in the contact matrix.

--minsz <int> The minimum size of TADs can be called.
+-minsz \<int\> The minimum size of TADs can be called.
 The size is determined by number of bins covered in the contact matrix.

--o <file path> The file path for the TAD calling results.
+-o \<file path\> The file path for the TAD calling results.

 ### Defaults

 -maxsz 200

 -minsz 3

 -penalty 0.1

 ## Versioning